mridang/exporter-xray/README.md

 # OpenTelemetry AWS X-Ray Trace Exporter

-A plugin for the Serverless framework to export traces to AWS X-Ray.
+An exporter for OpenTelemetry that allows the user to send the collected traces to AWS X-Ray.

 This exporter allows the user to send collected traces to AWS X-Ray, a service that helps with the monitoring and troubleshooting of